Outside (George Michael song): Music video

 The song's satirical music video, directed by Vaughan Arnell and filmed on 4 June 1998, features a police helicopter hovering over Los Angeles and shadowing various people, both gay and straight, kissing, having sex or engaging in foreplay, all in public.
 The scenes of public coupling are styled like real surveillance footage and interspersed with scenes of Michael and his dancers performing in a men's toilet.
 Michael is dressed as an LAPD police officer and clutching a nightstick, while the toilet is decorated like a disco nightclub, complete with flashing lights and disco balls.
 Two female dancers dressed in police uniforms are also seen dancing with Michael.
 At the end of the video, two male officers arrest numerous couples previously shown engaging in lewd conduct.
 The video concludes with the two police officers, thinking that they are not being watched, sharing a passionate embrace and starting to kiss, the surveillance video focusing in on their public indecency.
 The video ends with a shot of a rooftop neon sign reading "JESUS SAVES", followed by the on-screen captions "... all of us. all."

 Before the song starts properly, the video begins with a parody of a 1970s European pornography film.
 As a sultry jazz saxophone score plays, the credits show "eine fulm bi Hüu Jarss", "mit Klaus Hoöd", "undë Heidi Kóchenblauer", "ars 'Cindy'", "direktum bi Marchelo Üffenvanken" – possibly a collection of made-up names and words meant to resemble Swedish, but with deliberate English puns.
 "Cindy" is played by Sports Illustrated swimsuit model Melissa Keller.
 A short passage of narration in Swedish – "Vem var hon?
 Var kom hon ifrån?
 Hade hon ätit?
 Då plötsligt kom jag ihåg, det var ingen dröm: jag var ... i Hollywood!" – translates as: "Who was she?
 Where did she come from?
 Had she eaten?
 Then suddenly I recalled, it was no dream: I was... in Hollywood!"
 Apart from Keller, porn stars Rebecca Lord and Brittany Andrews appear, as well as actress Jeanne Carmen.

-Marcelo Rodriguez, the undercover officer who had recently arrested Michael, claimed the video "mocked" him and filed a legal suit for $10 million.
+Marcelo Rodriguez, the undercover officer who had arrested Michael, claimed the video "mocked" him and filed a legal suit for $10 million.
 While the matter was initially dismissed, the California Courts of Appeal reinstated the case on 3 December 2002.
-The judgement ruled Rodriguez, as a public official, could not legally recover damages for emotional distress.
+The judgement ruled that Rodriguez, as a public official, could not legally recover damages for emotional distress.